 Agreed, every business has its ups and downs; there are good months and bad months.
-However, some of the businesses in the food, hospitality and retail industries tend to rely solely on the good months to fund their operations for the full year.
+However, some of the businesses in the food, hospitality and retail industries, including a retail store, tend to rely solely on the good months to fund their operations for the full year.

 Many small business owners find it very difficult to figure out how to meet the challenges of a seasonal sales cycle.
+Having a comprehensive business plan tailored for a seasonal business is crucial for financial preparedness and long-term success.
 If you own a small business in such criteria, you already know it’s not easy managing a business with seasonal sales.

 Here are 3 tips that can help you: